 Now that we’ve calibrated the direction of your initial brainstorming, it’s time to give you some pointers on the technical aspects of your B2B SEO strategy.
 To keep the rest of the guide short and to the point, we’ve narrowed down the critical stuff to these four essential search engine optimization elements:

 - Technical SEO

 Assuring that these four elements are coherently working together is a surefire way to move your site up in the search engine rankings.
 Here’s a more in-depth look at the main tasks associated with each of them.

 Having an understanding of how technical SEO works is only the starting point of getting website visitors.
-We consider professional optimization a process through which you keep your website clean and healthy per Google’s webmaster guidelines.
+Our Chicago SEO agency considers professional optimization a process through which you keep your website clean and healthy per Google’s webmaster guidelines.
 It includes activities like:

 - Page speed optimization to keep your website fast

 - Removing links on your site that link to dead websites or 404 pages